erhant/leet-assistant/backend/README.md

 bun run dev
 ```

+It might take a bit of time at first due to FirstBatch setting up the database.

 ## Dataset

 The dataset here has been retrieved from <https://www.kaggle.com/datasets/manthansolanki/leetcode-questions/>.
 Download the dataset and place the CSV file in this directory.
 We use OpenAI and Pinecone to generate embeddings from the dataset and store them at Pinecone.